-At the Cambridge primary school we believe that maths is not innate but is increased by effort.
+At the Cambridge primary school we believe that deep mathematical understanding is something that can be developed with effort and focus.
 Therefore, maths is taught in mixed ability groups to ensure that no child has a label.
 Group work provides peer support and the stimulous of discussion with children of all abilities.
 This enables each group to utilize the range of skills that different children may have including; having a good memory, good practical skills or good speaking and listening skills.
 These skills can be pulled together in a team to solve problems.
-Children approach each lesson in a practical way (concrete) before moving on to pictoral and then when they are confident, they are able to move on to independent work (abstract.)
+Children approach each lesson in a practical way (concrete) before moving on to pictorial and then when they are confident, they are able to move on to independent work (abstract.)